bpittner/bpittner.github.com/_posts/2016-1-30-Azure-PowerShell-Azure-Roles.markdown

 [Download Azure PowerShell](https://github.com/Azure/azure-powershell/releases/download/v1.0.1-November2015/azure-powershell.1.0.1.msi)

 <pre>
-Add-AzureAccount   # Open authentication dialog to import an Azure Account Get-AzurePublishSettingsFile Import-AzurePublishSettingsFile -PublishSettingsFile [publish_settings_file_path] Get-AzureSubscription
+# Open authentication dialog to import an Azure Account
+Add-AzureAccount

+# Open a browser window to generate and download a publish settings file
+Get-AzurePublishSettingsFile

+# Import subscriptions using a publish settings file
+Import-AzurePublishSettingsFile -PublishSettingsFile [publish_settings_file_path]

+# Retrieve all imported subscriptions
+Get-AzureSubscription

+# Set a subscription to be the active one
 Set-AzureSubscription -SubscriptionName [subscription_name]
 </pre>